Why Do You Feel Tingling in the Hands and Feet?

 Vitamin B12 deficiency

-Are you feeling tingling in both your hands and feet?
+Do you feel tingling in both your hands and feet?
 A vitamin B12 deficiency could be your problem.
 This causes anemia due to an inability to produce red blood cells.

 If this is your problem, you’ll also experience: